-There are plenty of simple ways on how to check what motherboard you have.
-You can use physical inspection as well as utilities and services built within operating system to check out the make and model of your motherboard.
+There are plenty of simple ways how to check what motherboard you have.
+You can use the physical inspection as well as utilities and services built within the operating system to check out the make and model of your motherboard.

-You can also drop me a message below in case if you are confused or need help.
+Drop me a message below if you are confused or need help.

 Also Read: How to Check Form Factor of Motherboard?